ShinichR/vim-rails/README.markdown

-# rails.vim clone from github.com/tpope/vim-rails
+# rails.vim
+---clone from github.com/tpope/vim-rails---

 Remember when everybody and their mother was using TextMate for Ruby on Rails development?
 Well if it wasn't for rails.vim, we'd still be in